dswelbor/designpattern-demo/CONTRIBUTING.md

 # Contributing to DesignPattern Demos
 This is a pretty casual project and contributors are always welcome.
-Contributions can come in many farms - whether that's efficiency improvements, better documentation, code comment cleanup, or new design pattern examples.
+Contributions can come in many forms - whether that's efficiency improvements, better documentation, code comment cleanup, or new design pattern examples.
 In the interest of consistency, we do have some guidelines for pull requests.